 Edit your site's fonts, colors, and page layout.

-Use the options in the Site styles and Design panels to make style changes to your site.
+Use the options in site styles to make style changes to your site.
 You can edit global styles to make changes that apply to your whole site for a consistent look, or you can style individual sections.

 This guide reviews how to use style options, called "tweaks," to change the look of your site.
 We recommend experimenting with the different design options as you build your site.
 By testing different fonts, colors, and page settings, you'll get a grasp of what's possible and create a design you'll love.